 Last week’s picks were similar to the week before – near perfection at 4pm – only to falter back a bit, but finish strong.

-It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are Week 11’s games in the NFL (spreads as they appear through CBSSports.com).
+It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are the NFL Week 11 games (with spreads as they appear through CBSSports.com).

 Pick Your Knows: NFL Week 11 Picks Against the Spread